 Put simply, it means you spend less than what you earn each month.
 If you follow this principle, you may have enough money to cover all your expenses.
 In the best-case scenario, you would even have some money to put aside in a rainy-day fund.

 On paper, it may seem like a piece of cake.
 But it’s not always easy to put into practice.
+And what do you do when you run into an emergency situation?

 Online loans from an online loans direct lender may act as a backup if an emergency strikes when your savings are low.
 But loans can’t be an ongoing solution to long-term financial issues.